Categorical Symmetries and Fiber Functors from Multiple Gaugeable Homomorphisms from 6D ${\cal N}=(2,0)$ SCFTs: The 7D SymTFT

-whose total quantum dimension can be compared to that of the identity, i.e. of the algebra that has been condensed to achieve the reference gauge theory, with 2-category ${\cal C}$.
+whose total quantum dimension can be compared to that of the identity, i.e. of the algebra that has beengauged to achieve the reference gauge theory, with 2-category ${\cal C}$.

-From the point of view of the absolute 4D theory, the non-invertible defect can be thought of as a thickened domain wall obtained by condensing two different subalgebras within the original condensing algebra ${\cal A}$, as shown in figure \ref{fig:condensing algebra2}.
-Given that the target absolute theory we want to achieve is that of figure \ref{fig:condensing algebra1}, then the corresponding 2-categories of defects can be obtained starting from
+From the point of view of the absolute 4D theory, the non-invertible defect can be thought of as a thickened domain wall obtained by gauging two different subalgebras within the original gauging algebra ${\cal A}$, as shown in figure \ref{fig:gauging algebra2}.
+Given that the target absolute theory we want to achieve is that of figure \ref{fig:gauging algebra1}, then the corresponding 2-categories of defects can be obtained starting from

 and the fiber functors

 with corresponding duals ${\cal F}_{_{\cal E}}^{^V}, {\cal F}_{_{\cal D}}^{^V}$.

 The fact that ${\cal N}({\cal M}_{_{3}})$ is intrinsically non-invertible corresponds to saying that the outer automorphism implemented by the action of $F$ cannot be undone by a combination of modular transformations, as described in section \ref{sec:2}.
 In particular, ${\cal A}_{_{\epsilon\rho}}$ is different from the identity on either side of the defect, and, therefore, ${\cal D}_{_{{\cal A}_{_{\epsilon\rho}}}}\neq {\cal D}_{_{\mathbb{1}}}$.